z3z1ma/cdf/README.md

    - `head`: Shows the first N rows of a resource.

 4. **Transform Operations**:
   - `transform`: Transforms data in a database.
+Entry point for SQLMesh with cdf semantics injected.

 5. **Publishing Data**:
    - `publish`: Publishes data to external systems.

 6. **Utility Commands**:
-   - `execute_script`: Executes a script in a workspace.
+   - `execute-script`: Executes a script in a workspace.
-   - `execute_bin`: Runs an executable from the workspace's environment.
+   - `execute-bin`: Runs an executable from the workspace's environment.
-   - `fetch_metadata`: Regenerates metadata for a workspace.
+   - `fetch-metadata`: Regenerates metadata for a workspace.
-   - `generate_staging_layer`: Generates staging layers for catalogs.
+   - `generate-staging-layer`: Generates staging layers for catalogs.

 #### Integrating a Source